 Location: 2727 N Harwood St, Dallas, TX 75201

-There isn’t a fee to enter this café, but I do suggest you have some manners and order a latte if you plan on doing a few photo ops.
-Best time to go would be after the morning and lunch crowd.
-The café is open until 7pm so you have plenty of time!
+There isn’t a fee to enter this café, but be kind and order a latte if you plan on doing a few photo ops.
+The best time to go would be after the morning and lunch crowd.
+The café is open until 7 pm so you have plenty of time!

 5| Chapel Of Thanksgiving